ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 None: The Verifier makes no assertions regarding this aspect of trustworthiness.

 * Value 0: The Evidence received is insufficient to make a conclusion.
 Note: this should always be always treated equivalently by the Relying Party as no claim being made.
 I.e., the RP's Appraisal Policy for Attestation Results SHOULD NOT make any distinction between a Trustworthiness Claim with enumeration '0', and no Trustworthiness Claim being provided.
 * Value 1: The Evidence received contains unknown elements which the Verifier is unable to evaluate.
 An example might be that the wrong type of Evidence has been delivered.
-Another  case is that of Evidence coming from a composite Attester: a Verifier may only understand only part of it and leave as "unknown" the Trustworthiness claims related to features it can't appraise.
+Another  case is that of Evidence coming from a composite Attester: a Verifier may understand only part of it and leave as "unknown" the Trustworthiness claims related to features it can't appraise.
 * Value -1: A verifier malfunction occurred during the Verifier's appraisal processing.

 Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness.